 - Both classes of fund will produce identical returns in the future.

 At launch, the accumulation class and income class of any given fund are identically priced.
-But over time, the accumulation units have retained dividends in the fund while the income units have handed them out.
+But over time, the accumulation units have retained dividends in the fund.
+Meanwhile the income units have handed them out.

 The retained dividends have purchased more shares for the accumulation class of the fund and thus increased the value of every unit held.
 Yet when you buy into a fund, you’ll get the same bang for your buck from accumulation units as from income units.